-Major types of credit exposures are detailed in Appendix 3 on page # 23.
+Major types of credit exposures are detailed in Appendix 3 on page number 24.

 4.2.2.
-External ratings
+External Ratings

 For exposures, the relevant counterparties' rating bands are also considered as per the rating of external agencies.
-SC uses ratings from credit rating agencies (CRA) mentioned in the Prudential Rules.
+SC uses ratings from Credit Rating Agencies ("CRA") mentioned in the Prudential Rules.

 4.2.3.
-Credit quality steps
+Credit Quality Steps

-In compliance with CMA, SC uses credit quality steps to determine appropriate risk weight for credit risk exposures for capital charge calculations.
-To identify the credit quality step the Company uses the following correspondence table between the credit rating agency's credit ratings and the steps in the credit quality scales as prescribed by CMA.
-Credit quality step 1 has been applied to all local banks deposits / current accounts with maturity period ≤ 1 year
+In compliance with CMA regulations, SC uses credit quality steps to determine appropriate risk weight for credit risk exposures for capital charge calculations.
+To identify the credit quality step the Company uses the following correspondence table between the credit rating agency's credit ratings and the steps in the credit quality scales as prescribed by the CMA.
+Credit quality step 1 has been applied to all local bank deposits / current accounts with maturity period \leq 1 year

-Credit Quality Step >>> 1 2 3 4 5 6 Standard & Poor's AAA TO AA- A+ TO A- BBB+ TO BBB- BB+ TO BB- B+ TO B- CCC+ and below Fitch AAA TO AA- A+ TO A- BBB+ TO BBB- BB+ TO BB- B+ TO B- CCC+ and below Moody's Aaa TO Aa3 A1 TO A3 Baa1 TO Baa3 Ba1 TO Ba3 B1 TO B3 Caa1 and below Capital Intelligence AAA AA TO A BBB ВВ В C and below
+Credit Quality Step >>> 1 2 3 4 5 6 Standard & Poor's AAA to AA- A+ to A- BBB+ to BBB- BB+ to BB- B+ to B- CCC+ and below Fitch AAA to AA- A+ to A- BBB+ to BBB- BB+ to BB- B+ to B- CCC+ and below Moody's Aaa to Aa3 A1 to A3 Baa1 to Baa3 Ba1 to Ba3 B1 to B3 Caa1 and below Capital Intelligence AAA AA to A BBB ВВ В C and below